To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire in the area.
+Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire on Council owned land and impact to surrounding areas.
 These strategies include hazard reduction burning (back burns), fire breaks and weed management.
-Redland City Council is also investigating arrangements with Queensland Fire and Emergency Services to support fire mitigation activities around the city.
+Redland City Council works with its Local Disaster Management Group partners to undertake fire mitigation activities around the city.

 Flood Prone, Storm Tide

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far reaching long term affects for mainland communities.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.

-Sheldon is a rural suburb characterised by large acreage properties, consequently none of the properties in Sheldon are connected to the city’s sewer network and rely on a mix of gravity fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
+Sheldon is a rural suburb characterised by large acreage properties, consequently none of the properties in Sheldon are connected to the city’s sewer network and rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.

 There are a number of rural properties in the Sheldon area with large dams that act as an independent water source for those residents.
-These dams may provide a potential source of water for aerial water bombing operations should they be required.
+These dams may provide a potential source of water for aerial water-bombing operations should they be required.

-Similarly to Mt Cotton, Sheldon has significant electrical infrastructure running through it.
+Like Mount Cotton, Sheldon has significant electrical infrastructure running through it.
 Power supply connection between Logan City and Brisbane City runs via a 110kV above ground powerline from the southern end of Sheldon behind the Karreman Quarries.
 The powerline travels north-west through Sheldon where it transverses heavily wooded terrain which is characterised as high to very high bushfire risk before crossing Tingalpa Creek into the Brisbane City area.

 Sheldon is connected via landlines to the telecommunications and data networks.
 There is mobile network coverage at Sheldon however due to the terrain of the region, there are mobile reception black spots in the area.
 Telstra is the major supplier of telecommunications to the region; other suppliers include Optus and Vodafone.

-Every year people are hurt, or die, trying to cross or play in flooded waterways.
+Summer months bring rain, cyclones and unstable weather conditions to Queensland.
+More than half of flood related deaths in Queensland are the result of people driving through floodwater.
 It can happen anywhere – roads, creeks, dams, parks or backyards.
 Residents should be aware of the dangers connected to floodwater or swift flowing water such as: slippery surfaces; uneven ground; strong currents; sharp objects; electrical current; fences; vehicles; rocks; long grass; tree branches; sewerage; and chemicals.

 If you get trapped in floodwater, you not only put your life and the lives of the people with you at risk, but you also put the lives of the rescuers at risk too.

 Localised flooding may temporarily restrict access and cut roads in some areas of Redland City.
 Please consider this when planning to drive during periods of heavy rain.
-A list of the areas impacted by localised flooding can be found here.
+See a list of the areas that may be impacted by localised flooding.

 Currently there is no rail infrastructure in Sheldon and there are no plans to extend the rail network to Sheldon in the near future.